 -Butyl Caulk

-The process of this begins with rolling out and stapling the tough material between the joists of the deck.
+The process of this begins with rolling out and stapling the trough material between the joists of the deck.
 You start with the material taught, and then increase the amount of material by following the guide line.
 This creates an incline for water to flow out.
 I then applied the Butyl Tape to all seams to seal it all up.
 The butyl tape also creates a seal when screws penetrate it.
 So cool!

 After this step was complete, I applied Butyl Caulk in all of the exposed board seams and then I covered the exposed edges (where the blocking was) with more trough material using my stapler.
 I also made sure to apply butyl tape around the bottoms of all posts.